About INBRE IV

 Mission Statement

-INBRE IV – HiSREP is centered on two thematic areas: Natural Product Discovery and Molecular Medicine.
+INBRE V – HI-INBRE is centered on two thematic areas: Natural Product Discovery and Molecular Medicine.
 Research on natural products builds upon exciting work among several of our partners, and will be expanded across the state, as each site has access to marine and plant life resources unique to Hawaii.
 In addition, research related to health disparities specific to Pacific Islanders will be supported.
 As a means to enhance research development and analysis in these areas, a strong Bioinformatics Core is available to all INBRE researchers and students.
 In addition, partnerships and collaborations between the PUIs and our research intensive, flagship university, the University of Hawaii at Manoa, provides essential resources for our INBRE researchers and students at multiple levels.

 The INBRE Junior Investigators are mentored by a nationwide team of established, senior investigators with records of research success, with the aim of guiding the Junior Investigators toward their own independently, externally funded research programs.
 The entire program benefits from the advice of an External Advisory Committee comprised of world-renowned scientists.